kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 sufficient for slices owned by an `EndpointSelector` without a `Service` owner.
 The new label will be added for all `EndpointSlices` regardless of whether they are owned by a `Service` or an `EndpointSelector`, to allow tooling to identify the owning `EndpointSelector` for any given slice. `EndpointSelector` names must be safe to use as Kubernetes label values, just as `Service` names are safe to use in the existing `kubernetes.io/service-name` label.
-Alpha validation will therefore use the same name constraints as `Service` unless a different label-safe linking mechanism is selected before implementation.
+Validation uses the same name constraints as `Service` unless a different label-safe linking mechanism is selected before implementation.

 ### New Service EndpointSelector Controller